-he Alternating Diagonal Arm Reach is one of our “classics” here at 29 Again Custom Fitness because it fits well as both a Core – Anterior exercise AND a Core – Frontal/Transverse exercise.
+The Alternating Diagonal Arm Reach is one of our “classics” here at 29 Again Custom Fitness in Timonium, MD because it fits well as both a Core – Anterior exercise AND a Core – Frontal/Transverse exercise.

 Any exercise that challenges all three planes and can be done at home and by virtually anyone is a definitely a keeper.

-Anyone who does The Plank for more than about 45 seconds (or even up to a minute when I’m feeling lenient) isn’t very imaginative or thoughtful (in the true sense of the word).
+Anyone who does The Plank for more than about 60 seconds isn’t very imaginative or thoughtful (in the true sense of the word).

 Here’s How You Do It